Hero Background

 Empathy is when a we explain something and the other person can show they understand us, they get where we are coming from, they somehow accompany our inner experience.
 It creates a bridge of humanity between us and the other.
 This is nourishing to us even when they don’t share our situation or can’t help us.

-Deeper than that is intuition, when the other person shows they understand things we have not explained.
+Intuition is when the other person shows they understand things we have not explained.
 Deeper still is the intuition that can understand and reflect back to us something that even we ourselves are unaware of.

 We have a profound need to be understood, to know that the world around somehow fits with us and we fit in the world.
 Empathy and intuition can give that deep safety.